 Speaking with a licensed insurance broker will help you understand a standard RV insurance policy and walk you through additional protection you can add that suits your individual needs.

-If you own a recreational vehicle of any type, such as an RV or motorhome, you should purchase RV insurance to protect your investment and your financial stability.
+If you own a recreational vehicle of any type, such as a motorhome, you should purchase Ontario RV insurance to protect your investment and your financial stability.
 Without RV trailer insurance, you will be left financially responsible for any losses or liability expenses.

 It is also important to note that if you finance or lease your RV, the lender will likely require insurance to be in place for the full term of the loan.